 Speed pointed the same thing to the X-Men.
 They wanted the Scarlet Witch... for what?
 Send her to a mutant prison?
 A psychic lobotomy?
 Torture?
 Execution?
 Torture and then execution?
 Eventually, the X-Men simply left.

-There's also Wonder Man, who is apparently a sane and accepted member of the Avengers again during this story, despite Children's Crusade occuring at the same time as Bendis' post-Siege Avengers storyline featuring Wonder Man being an enormous dick to the Avengers and all that they stand for.
+There's also Wonder Man, who is apparently a sane and accepted member of the Avengers again during this story, despite Children's Crusade occurring at the same time as Brian Bendis' post-Siege Avengers storyline featuring Wonder Man being an enormous dick to the Avengers and all that they stand for.

 Did You Just Romance Cthulhu?: Basically, everybody's reaction when they saw Wanda about to get married with Doom... and more, when she returned to him after recovering her memory.